Cedars-Sinai Assistant Nurse Manager - 6South- Advanced Heart Failure Unit in Los Angeles, California

 Weekends: As Needed

-Job Posting: Cedars-Sinai Medical Center has an immediate opening for an Assistant Nurse Manager for 6South, the Advanced Heart Failure unit.
-6South is primarily composed of adult congestive heart failure and pulmonary edema patients; all of whom require continuous cardiopulmonary monitoring.
+Cedars-Sinai has an immediate opening for an Assistant Nurse Manager for the Advanced Heart Failure Unit.
+The Advanced Heart Failure Unit is primarily composed of adult congestive heart failure and pulmonary edema patients; all of whom require continuous cardiopulmonary monitoring.
 Responsibilities include assuming responsibility and accountability for the application of the nursing process and the delivery of patient care.

 The Assistant Nurse Manager is an exempt supervisor position.
 Under the leadership of the Nurse Manager, the Assistant Nurse Manager is responsible for coordinating the daily twenty-four (24) hour operations of assigned unit/area patient care in order to provide high quality, individualized patient care and in support of Medical Center philosophies.
 The Assistant Nurse Manager functions as a leader and an expert professional practitioner, and assumes responsibility and accountability for the expert application of the nursing process and the delivery of patient care.
 The Assistant Nurse Manager consistently demonstrates professional skills and abilities, utilizes his/her knowledge base and exemplary leadership and educational skills to direct and supervise the clinical performance of others, demonstrates motivation and creativity, and serves as a catalyst for effective change within Nursing at the department and institutional levels.